This feature is part of A Tale of One City

 In pre-season, Mehdi Hasheminasab had done the unthinkable and transferred directly from the Reds to the Blues, and to rub salt into the wounds of fans of his former club, he had scored what seemed to be a winner minutes before Karimi’s even later intervention.
 Esteghlal’s keeper Parviz Broumand and Persepolis striker Payan Rafat had been at each other’s throats all match, and Broumand eventually caught Rafat with a punch.
 It sparked a mass brawl; three players from each side were even arrested, while fans later rampaged through the city.

 The sheer force of following that has encircled this derby throughout its history has arisen partly as a result of it being one of the only places that fans can vent their true feelings.
-Rapper Shahin Najafi was forced to flee to Germany a decade ago after a fatwa was issued against him, condemning him to three years in prison and 100 lashes for the message of one of his songs, and he maintains that the claustrophobic control that the rulers have imposed on the country is suffocating:
+Rapper Shahin Najafi was forced to flee to Germany over a decade ago after a fatwa was issued against him, condemning him to three years in prison and 100 lashes for the message of one of his songs, and he maintains that the claustrophobic control that the rulers have imposed on the country is suffocating:

 “In this country, private and public spheres are totally separated.
 Nothing is allowed in public, while everything is permitted behind closed doors,” he told Der Spiegel three years ago.